 The FDA-approved label for Valium lists common side effects including sleepiness, dizziness, headache, blurry vision, and constipation.

-Rare but serious side effects listed for Valium include hallucinations, seizures, and suicidal thoughts.
+Rare but serious side effects listed for Valium include hallucinations, seizures, slowed motor skills, allergic reactions, and suicidal thoughts.

 For more details about this treatment, visit: